 Permethrin and pyrethrum insecticides are quite similar.
-They both sound similar and have similar qualities.
-They both kill unwanted insects and mosquitos.
-But, on closer examination, permethrin and pyrethrum are very different in structure, chemical composition, and even in their manner of acquisition.
+It’s no coincidence that their names sound alike; they have similar qualities and chemical composition.
+They both kill unwanted insects.
+However, they are not the same thing.
 So, let’s explore the topic of permethrin versus pyrethrum to see what makes them so different from each other and to find out which one is better for whatever your intended use may be.

 Permethrin is also utilized in agriculture where it is used to fight the pests that may infest various different crops.
-But, as it is a wide spectrum insecticide that is intended to kill various kinds of pests, it also kills beneficial insects such as honeybees.
+But, as it is a wide spectrum insecticide that is intended to kill various kinds of pests, it also kills beneficial insects such as honey bees.
 It can also be harmful to aquatic life.
-Permethrin is used to fight pests and ticks which may infect other animals by being applied to the rodent populations which may house these insects.
+Permethrin is used to fight insect pests, such as ticks, which may infect other animals by being applied to the rodent populations which may house these insects.
 In addition, permethrin is used in tropical areas as a mosquito prevention measure to suppress deadly mosquito-borne illnesses such as malaria.
 By lining our bedding and clothing with this chemical, we can repel mosquitos and other insects that transmit different illnesses and infections.
-Even though permethrin is widely used worldwide for many different purposes, its main use is to combat pests and insects which may harm crops, such as cotton.

-Pyrethrum is a natural pesticide found within a genus of flowers commonly called chrysanthemums.
-As it is naturally accessible, pyrethrum insecticide has been used as a pesticide for centuries.
+Pyrethrum is a natural insecticide found within a genus of flowers commonly called chrysanthemums.
+As it is naturally accessible, pyrethrum has been used for centuries.
 Moreover, because pyrethrum is a natural plant extract, pyrethrum insecticide is non-synthetic and also can be used on certified organic farms.

 The differences between permethrin and pyrethrum

-Permethrin and pyrethroid insecticides are a modified form of pyrethrum.
-Pyrethrum is the raw, natural form of this insecticide while permethrin and pyrethroids were created to substitute this strong natural insecticide and to be more stable.
-Permethrin and pyrethroids can still be deadly to bees, even in very small amounts.
-Therefore, it is recommended that you use them at night or as far from bees as possible.
+Permethrin and other pyrethroid insecticides are a modified form of pyrethrum.
+Pyrethrum is the raw, natural form of this insecticide while pyrethroids were created to substitute this strong natural insecticide and to be more stable.
+Pyrethrum breaks down rapidly in water or when exposed to light.
+Pyrethroids are more resilient.
+As an insecticide, pyrethroids are still deadly to bees, even in very small amounts.
+Therefore, take caution when using them in garden areas or other places frequented by bees.